wachirawitpituckwanich/aoe2-web/README.md

 * This application is not affiliated with Age of Empires II©.
 All information and materials belong to its original owners.

-* Due to [a change in Heroku's Subscription plan](https://blog.heroku.com/next-chapter), the [Free AoE2 API](https://age-of-empires-2-api.herokuapp.com/docs/) has ceased its operation and therefore, the website will be unfunctional until any other eligible alternatives API exists.
+* Due to [a change in Heroku's Subscription plan](https://blog.heroku.com/next-chapter), the [free AoE2 API](https://age-of-empires-2-api.herokuapp.com/docs/) has ceased its operation.
+As a result, the website will remain nonfunctional until an alternative eligible API becomes available.

 # Tools & Resources used 💻